gnames/gntagger/README.md

 ## Installation

 The  program is just an executable file that runs from a command line.
-Download latest zip or tar file for your operating system, extract the file and place it somehere in your `PATH`, so it is visible by your system.
+Download [latest zip or tar file][releases] for your operating system, extract the file and place it somehere in your `PATH`, so it is visible by your system.

+## Conversion of PDF to text

 gntagger works with plain texts, so if you need to find names in a PDF file, first you need to convert it to text.

-## Conversion of PDF to text

 ### Linux